Development of nutrition and health educational materials: Part 3

 Nutritional Sciences and Toxicology

-Role: Learning outcomes: This project has the following learning objectives:
+Role: Learning objective: This project has the following learning objectives:

-(2) URAP students will evaluate student interest in class assignments;
+(4) URAP students will evaluate student interest in class discussions;

 Qualifications: Qualifications: Students should be able to attend weekly zoom meetings.
+Students should be able to work independently to find educational materials and then develop powerpoint slides to convey the education for discussion.
 The ideal candidate is someone who is enthusiastic, motivated, enjoys collaborating with others.
-In addition, students should be interested in qualitative research methodology and able to join with me to conduct interviews via phone or zoom.

 Hours: 3-5 hrs